PokeAPI/pokepy/docs/usage.md

 ### Cache
 If you use the API to get the same resources often, you can enable cache to avoid making unnecessary requests to the PokéAPI server.
-You can either enable `in-memory` or `in-disk` cache.
+You can either enable `memory-based` or `disk-based` cache.

-Cache is kept per get method.
+#### Memory-based

-#### In-memory
+Memory-based cache is activated by passing `in_memory` to the `cache` parameter of `V2Client`.
-`in-memory` cache saves resources in RAM.
+Resources obtained from the PokéAPI are then saved in RAM.
 Cache is kept per get method:
 ```python
 >>> client_mem_cache = pokepy.V2Client(cache='in_memory')
 ```